medaymenTN/React-Node-Docker-App/README.md

 $ http://localhost:3000/
 ```

-- the Express server should run at
+- The Express server should run at

 ```
 $ http://localhost:4200/